Fahad-Alsubaihi/Confluent-SingleStore-Docker-compose/Install-Confluent-and-SingleStore.md

 ```
 [appuser@0b123856d312 ~]$
 ```
-Create new topic with new schema in Avro format from Control Center
+Create a new topic with a new schema in Avro format from the Control Center

 Schema ex:
 ```